ohsugi/dove/README.md

       ```
  1. Rebuild the program again with the updated address.
   > anchor build
+ 1. Run the Solana local validator node for testing in a console window.
+  > solana-test-validator
+ 1. Run Anchor Test by skipping to boot the local validator node in the other console.
+  > anchor test --skip-local-validator
  1. If the error occurred by the inconsistency with the cached key pair, recover/update the cached key pair with the below command and the shown 12-word seed phrase.
   > solana-keygen recover --force
     - The error message could be: